 int emptyTankDistance = 70 ; //Distance when tank is empty int fullTankDistance = 30 ; //Distance when tank is full

 Define trigger value in percentage, alarm will start when water level drop below triggerPer.

 //Set trigger value in percentage int triggerPer = 10 ;

 Here I have defined the triggerPer 10%, but you can define any value like 5%, 20% etc.

 The ESP32 will only calculate the water level if the measured distance is between empty tank distance and the full tank distance.

 After doing these changes, please upload the code to ESP32.

 On the PCB, either you can give AC supply as per the above circuit or you can give 5V DC supply as per the following circuit.

-***While fiting the ultrasonic sensor in the water tank, please make sure the minimum distance between sensor and full tank water level must be greater than 25cm.
+***While fitting the ultrasonic sensor in the water tank, please make sure the minimum distance between the sensor and the full tank water level must be greater than 25cm.

 I hope you like this IoT-based water level monitoring system using ESP32 and Blynk IoT app.